 7.4 INSTITUTIONAL RANK STRUCTURE POLICY The existing distribution of full-time faculty members by rank shall always be a critical factor in promotion considerations.
 As a basic policy, not more than seventy percent of the full-time teaching faculty of the University shall comprise the ranks of associate professor and professor (including those with the title of distinguished professor).
 Only under very exceptional circumstances should consideration be given to exceeding this limitation.

 7.5 PROMOTION PROCEDURE Each college has its own set of promotion procedures.
-For the College of Arts and Sciences promotion procedures, see Appendix I; for the College of Business promotion procedure, see Appendix J; and for the College of Education promotion procedure, see Appendix K.
+These documents are maintained by the Office of the Provost on their website following approval by the UFAC in accordance with §§ 2.6.3.2 and 7.11.

 7.6 TENURE POLICY Tenure is the assurance of a continuing full-time teaching position at the University unless the faculty member resigns, retires, or is dismissed for cause; the University declares a bona fide financial exigency which affects the faculty member’s position; or the University renders the faculty member’s position unnecessary by discontinuing, reducing, or restructuring an academic program or department.
 Any such decisions in these instances must result as a consequence of strict adherence to the procedures outlined in §§4.2 and 4.4 of this Handbook.